Trauma Center: Under the Knife 2: Reception

 Under the Knife 2 failed to appear in Japanese sales charts for either 2008 or 2009.
 During that period, it also failed to appear in Atlus's summary of high-selling titles for the period between August 2008 to July 2009.
 Review aggregate website Metacritic awarded the game a score of 79 out of 100 based on 29 reviews, indicating "generally favourable" reviews.
-The game was nominated for Best Action Game on the DS in IGNs 2008 video game awards.
+The game was nominated for Best Action Game on the DS in IGNs 2008 video game awards, and was ranked among the best Nintendo DS games by GamesRadar+ and GamePro.

 Japanese gaming magazine Famitsu praised the control refinements and elements, which helped contribute to its feeling of speed.
 Andrew Fitch of 1UP.com was wary of going into the game after reviewers of previous entries for the website expressed high frustration, but was won over by its pacing and smooth controls.
 Bryan Voor and Jeremy Parish, writing for Game Informer, applauded the inclusion of lower difficulty options and more grounded tone, with Parish calling the available operations "more interesting and varied than any other entry".
 GameSpots Shiva Stella said that Under the Knife 2 "successfully blends a creative medical theme with bizarre but fun puzzle gameplay to create an addictive treat".

 Dave Kosak of GameSpy praised the gameplay and narrative improvements made by the game, but found fault with the cutscenes and repetitive music.
 GamesRadars Alan Kim was also pleased with the general improvements over the original game, but was disappointed by the lack of a multiplayer element.
 Raychul Moore of GamePro was not impressed by the game, enjoying some elements of gameplay but finding its narrative and difficulty off-putting.
 IGNs Mark Bozon gave high praise to the story and gameplay, but felt it lacked content and replay value found in New Blood.
 Jonathan Metts of Nintendo World Report was less positive than other reviewers, faulting its lack of improvements and new features and calling the game "a complete rehash that it makes me question the reason for its existence".
+Edge staff stated that while it borrowed some elements from the first game, it took only the "choice donor cuts", appreciating that it used the Wii games' "clean" visuals over those of Under the Knife.
+They also enjoyed the return to stylus controls, stating that while the Wii Remote gameplay of the Wii entries created an "ideal laser simulator", the stylus was a superior choice for slicing and stitching.
+Wired writer Earnest Cavalli felt that, while the first game was considered one of the first innovative use of the DS' touchscreen, this game largely recycled much of its content.
+He felt that fans of the series could get enjoyment out of it, but believed that even the biggest fans would question why a game released three years after had such a lack of innovation.